Wanthouser1/Wanthouser1.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a seasoned professional with expertise in data analytics, data governance, and operations.
+<p> I am a seasoned professional with expertise in data analytics, data governance, and operations.
 With a proven track record in leveraging data to drive strategic decisions and optimize business processes, I excel in implementing effective data governance frameworks and ensuring operational efficiency.
-My diverse skill set and extensive experience make me a valuable asset in navigating the complex landscape of data management and operations.
+My diverse skill set and extensive experience make me a valuable asset in navigating the complex landscape of data management and operations. </p>